 It’s not uncommon for women to begin to feel neglected by their husbands within a few years after they get married.
 They wonder what happened to that attentive, loving man they said, “I do” to.
 Where did he go?
-If you’ve asked yourself this question it’s time to examine your own behavior.
+If you’ve asked yourself, “Why is my husband ignoring me?” then it’s time to examine your own behavior.
 These are some common reasons your husband will quit paying attention to you.

 You nag and gripe at him

 You think you’re just “reminding” him.
 He hears it as nagging and griping.
 How can you tell the difference between the two?